-With over 6 lakh candidates competing for just over 50,000 MBBS/BDS seats, securing admission through national-level medical entrance exam National Eligibility cum Entrance Test (NEET) is a tough proposition.
-Careers360 brings you preparation tips from experts and toppers who suggest that a right preparation strategy followed with a disciplined approach and consistent study schedules can lead to success.
+With over six lakh candidates competing for around 50,000 MBBS/ BDS seats, securing admission through national-level medical entrance exam, National Eligibility cum Entrance Test (NEET) is a tough proposition.
+With few days left for NEET 2017, Careers360 brings you preparation tips from experts and toppers who suggest that a right preparation strategy followed with a disciplined approach and consistent study schedules can lead to success.

 As per the Supreme Court’s decision in 2016, NEET has replaced All India Pre Medical Test (AIPMT) as well as state and institute level entrance exams across the country.